We Have Celeb Facialists on Speed Dial—These Are the Retinol Serums They Love

 If you have extra-sensitive skin, however, heed Lee's advice and apply your retinol over your moisturizer of choice.
 "I usually educate patients on putting on treatment serums directly after washing the face, but vitamin A is a strong ingredient, and it can actually penetrate through your moisturizer," she tells us.
 "If you're extra sensitive, you can also use your favorite facial oil a few minutes after you place your retinol on."

-That said, Lee points out that women who are pregnant or breastfeeding are advised to skip retinol since what we put on our skin can enter our bloodstream and, in turn, baby's.
+That said, Lee points out that women who are pregnant or breastfeeding are advised to skip retinol since what we put on our skin can enter our bloodstream and, in turn, our baby's bloodstream.
 For the most part (as long as you tread carefully with high-quality formulas), anyone can use retinol serums.

 "Even clients with sensitive skin can benefit from retinol if used less frequently and in lower doses," she explains.
 "You have the control, so it's all about getting started slowly and graduating in frequency and/or strength as you continue.
 I recommend my patients to start using a gentle retinol serum once to twice a week for a few weeks and using it up to three to four times a week as tolerated."